-I am an Assistant Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
+I am an Assistant Professor (on leave 2021-22, hacking) in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
 I work on the intersection of Programming Languages and (Concurrent, Parallel, Distributed) Systems.

 I was a Senior Research Associate under the OCaml Labs initiative at the University of Cambridge Computer Lab, an 1851 Research Fellow and a Research Fellow at Darwin College, Cambridge.
 Earlier, I was a graduate student at Purdue University where I obtained an MS and a PhD degree in Computer Science under the supervision of the wonderful Prof. Suresh Jagannathan.
 Before that, I obtained my BEng degree in Computer Science and Engineering from Anna University, India.